Vanessa Benelli Mosell: Career

 Since making debuts at New York's Lincoln Center, Tonhalle, Zürich, and London's Wigmore Hall, Benelli Mosell has given concerts and solo recitals at Hamburg's Laeiszhalle, Berliner Philharmonie, Auditorio Nacional de Madrid, Palau de la Musica Catalana in Barcelona, Auditorio de Saragoza, Palau de la Musica in Valencia, Auditorium de Radio France and Auditorium du Louvre in Paris, Auditorium Manzoni in Bologna, Sala Verdi in Milan, Dublin National Concert Hall, Haifa Auditorium, Seoul Arts Center, Muziekgebouw Amsterdam, Harbin Grand Theater, Beijing NCPA, London's Royal Festival Hall and Kings Place, La Scala in Milano, Teatro Regio in Turin, Salle Poirel in Nancy, Corum in Montpellier, Théatre de la Criée in Marseille, Bavaria's Schloss Elmau, Glasgow Royal Concert Hall and Usher Hall in Edinburgh.

-Benelli Mosell studied conducting with Luca Pfaff in Strasbourg and won awards in festivals in Elba and Pietrasanta.
-As conductor she has worked with the Vienna Chamber Orchestra, conducting the first performance in Austria of Éric Tanguy's Incanto (2001).
+As conductor she has worked with Le Balcon, Graz Recreation, Lithuanian Symphony Orchestra, Juni Orchestra of the Accademia di Santa Cecilia, Hof Symphoniker, Philharmonie Bonn and the Vienna Chamber Orchestra, conducting the first performance in Austria of Éric Tanguy's Incanto (2001).
 She has also conducted the Divertimento Ensemble in Milan.

 Benelli Mosell is internationally renowned for her performances of Karlheinz Stockhausen's Klavierstücke.
 Following her recording of Klavierstücke I–IV, she was invited by the composer to study under him.
-She worked closely with the composer and he remains an important influence on Vanessa's music making, encouraging her passion for contemporary music and her championing of composers of today as well as the great classics.

-Since becoming a key figure in the music of Stockhausen, Benelli Mosell has had collaborations with many leading contemporary composers including George Benjamin, Hugues Dufourt, Stefano Gervasoni, Martin Matalon and Marco Stroppa among others.
+Benelli Mosell has collaborated with contemporary composers including George Benjamin, Hugues Dufourt, Stefano Gervasoni, Martin Matalon and Marco Stroppa.

-As a chamber music performer she collaborated with Renaud and Gautier Capuçon, Julian Rachlin, Vadim Repin, Massimo Quarta, Daishin Kashimoto, Radovan Vlatkovich and his frequent partner the French cellist Henri Demarquette, with whom she released the album Echoes for Decca, a juxtaposition of works by Philip Glass and Sergei Rachmaninoff for cello and piano.
+As a chamber music performer she collaborated with Renaud and Gautier Capuçon, Julian Rachlin, Vadim Repin, Massimo Quarta, Daishin Kashimoto, Radovan Vlatkovich and his partner the French cellist Henri Demarquette, with whom she released the album Echoes for Decca, a juxtaposition of works by Philip Glass and Sergei Rachmaninoff for cello and piano.

 Discography

-Benelli Mosell's debut recording Introducing Vanessa Benelli Mosell, Virtuoso Piano Music features music by Prokofiev, Haydn, Scriabin and Liszt and received great international praise for her "extraordinary artistic talent" and "sparkling technique in demanding music" (Gramophone Magazine).
-Her debut recording was quickly followed up in September 2012 by her second, equally acclaimed Liszt recital.
+Benelli Mosell's debut recording Introducing Vanessa Benelli Mosell, Virtuoso Piano Music features music by Prokofiev, Haydn, Scriabin and Liszt and received praise for her musical talent and "sparkling technique in demanding music" (Gramophone Magazine).
+Gramophone Magazine also said of the album that "music which should burn with an elemental romanticism too often ends up sounding superficial".

+Her debut recording was followed in September 2012 by her second Liszt recital.
 In spring 2015, Benelli Mosell released her recording, and debut on the Decca label – a juxtaposition of Karol Beffa, Stockhausen and Stravinsky and followed this in 2016 with Light, a further disc in her Stockhausen series.
-She has received universal praise for her concerto debut CD of Rachmaninoff's Piano Concerto No. 2 with the London Philharmonic Orchestra.
 She now has five releases for Decca Classics, most recently a disc of Debussy's Preludes Book I and Suite bergamasque.

 Benelli Mosell is a Steinway Artist.